openblockchains/austrian-blockchain-whitepapers/README.md

 Ask these companies and happy faces where's the code, code, code?

-Remember: Like secure cryptographic algorithm are by definition open - in the 21st century you can by definition only build open distributed platforms with open (source) code.
+Remember: Like secure cryptographic algorithms are by definition open - in the 21st century you can by definition only build open distributed platforms with open (source) code.